 This was made possible due to Neil’s connections with influential industry leaders, business figures and personal support.
 His involvement with the royals’ ‘Heads Together’ movement – a powerful and globally reaching public mental health campaign – led to the conference receiving royal support from HRH the Duke of Cambridge and the royal household.

-More recently, Neil co-founded the charity Beyond Shame Beyond Stigma; a mental health education charity supporting young people.
+Neil co-founded the charity Beyond Shame Beyond Stigma; a mental health education charity supporting young people.
 Their primary objectives are reducing suicides, self-harm and stigma by improving and enhancing mental health support and information for young people, their families and educators.
 His international advocacy work globally has involved visiting workplaces, universities, schools and public sector organisations.
 In 2018, Neil was awarded an Honorary Doctorate by Bristol University in recognition of his mental health campaigning and advocacy work.

 Neil continues to work and advise on health and wellbeing, predominantly in the private sector, helping organisations to recognise, develop and implement effective health and wellbeing strategies locally and internationally within their own ranks.
-To date, Neil has completed over 250 keynote speaking events to date.
+To date, Neil has completed over 250 keynote speaking events.
 He is very proud of his official ambassador status with the UK wide charity, Mental Health UK, with whom he continues to collaborate with on many meaningful mental health initiatives.